muneeb03ahmed/CodeAlpha-Basic-Network-Sniffer/README.md

-# 🛡️ Basic Network Sniffer Dashboard
+# 🛡️ Basic Network Sniffer

 A full-stack network packet monitoring system that captures live network traffic and visualizes it through a modern web dashboard.